karbanfeynman/Go/README.md

 ==
 The repository includes two kinds of web APP written in Go.

-Web crawler - Use [fetchbot] and [goquery]
+Web crawler - Use [fetchbot] and [goquery].
-Web Service - Use martini
+Web Service - Use martini.
-Others - Use SQLite as I/O for two apps
+Others - Use SQLite as I/O for two apps.

 ==
 ## License